grig23/primetime.en/help/AccountIQ/dashboard.md

 The Aggregated Sharing Score panel provides a top line readout summarizing the quantity and impact of sharing in terms of accounts and streaming volume.

-Also known as Aggregated Risk Index or Risk Index and Sharing Risk Index, it is a value that helps you understand the magnitude of password sharing by your subscribers, hence providing you a sense of urgency to act upon it.
+The values help you understand the magnitude of credential sharing by your subscribers, hence providing a measure of the need to act upon it.

 ![](assets/aggregate-sharing-score.png)

-The following three metrics contribute to the Aggregate Sharing Score.
+The following three metrics are components of the Aggregate Sharing Score.

 ### Sharing level {#sharing-level}

 The sharing level gauge shows the percentage of all your subscriber accounts (in the defined segment) that are shared, during the selected time frame.

-A value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected Programmer Channels during the selected time frame.
+A value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected programmer channels during the selected time frame.

 ![](assets/sharing-level.png)